CSCfi/csc-user-guide/docs/support/tutorials/da-guide.md

 ### Heavy computing needs (more advanced)

+You are already an expert, but you have outgrown the resources of your local institution.
+You need access to high-performance computing environment, perhaps even GPU-accelerated processing.

 <!-- [minimum] GPU work, e.g. deep learning (link) -->
 <!-- [minimum] Parallel jobs in cluster environment (link) -->

+### Big data processing (more advanced)

 <!-- [minimum] Working with large data sets, e.g.  -->
 <!-- Spark / Hadoop, Kafka (incl.
 ML perspective) -->
 <!-- 	use case: I’ve got a lot of data, options:  -->